cartologic/cartoview-sdk/README.md

 # cartoview-sdk
-## Cartoview SDK is a NPM Package Which Contains services and helpers for apps development
+## Cartoview SDK is a NPM Package Which Contains services and helpers for [Cartoview](https://github.com/cartologic/cartoview) Apps Development